jingyingwang/jingyingwang.github.io/content/posts/courses.md

 * ENGL 128 Readings in Comparative World English Literatures
 * ENGL 526 History and Theory of the Lyric, Medieval and Modern
 * ENGL 597 Writing Identity
+* ENGL 490 The Senior Essay (Supervised by Michael Warner)
+* ENGL 487 Tutorial in Writing (Supervised by Emily Skillings)

 **other courses**